JaideepPrasad/Data-Science/Image Processing/Snapchat Filter/README.md

 ### Issues
 1) If the camera does not find a face when you start the code, the code will crash.
 However after starting up, the code won't crash if it doesn't detect a face
-2) Due to the encoding type, somoetimes output.avi cannot be opened and viewd.
+2) Due to the encoding type, sometimes output.avi cannot be opened and viewed.
 3) While the code can pick up multiple faces and sets of eyes, the display window that shows your face specifically stays on the last frame when 2 faces are detected.